felipeclarindo/my-energy-api/README.md

 # My Energy Api

-Api Rest to perform manupilations in an oracle database developed with `django` and `django-ninja`.
+Api rest developed with `django and django-ninja` for the `My Energy` project to perform manupilations in an oracle database.

 ## Technologies Used